Briggs (rapper): Children's book

 In May 2020, Briggs released a children's book 'Our Home, Our Heartbeat'.
 The book became the best-selling children's book in Australia in June 2020.
 It won the 2021 Australian Book Industry Award for Children's Picture Book of the Year.

 Personal life

 Following his time as a resident of Melbourne, Briggs returned to his hometown of Shepparton in 2010.
 Briggs has explained, "I like being back home, with all my cousins and my friends who I grew up with – they keep me honest."
 Briggs then relocated to Melbourne for the second time in 2014, and provided a further insight into his experience of Shepparton following the move:

 In May 2012, Briggs welcomed a daughter, Kora, and explained in November 2014 that, in terms of the future, he strives for "a better Australia and a better world for my daughter."

 In a February 2014 interview, Briggs stated that he is separated from his daughter's mother and used the analogy of "spinning plates" to describe the process of balancing work and family life.
 Briggs also articulated his paradoxical experience of parenthood, whereby he feels both strengthened and made vulnerable.

+Briggs' nephew, Jack Ison, is a professional Australian Rules Footballer with the Carlton Football Club.